 – Hincmar of Rheims, De Divortio, 860

 How might one ‘respond’ to or comment on this gobbet?
-Well, a good response:
+Well, a good response might:

-- might further observe that this, the opening line of the treatise, signals Hincmar’s caution in carefully avoiding a definitive conclusion, for fear of being proved wrong at this early stage of the controversy over King Lothar’s marriage;
+- observe that this, the opening line of the treatise by Hincmar of Reims, suggests the pope should be consulted: this signals Hincmar’s cautious fence-sitting, for fear of being proved wrong at this early stage of the controversy over King Lothar II’s marriage;

 These are just the comments that spring to my mind as I write this blog: quite certainly other interesting things could be said about the content, context and significance of this short passage.

-You’ll notice that these comments are all quite specific, and probably won’t make much sense unless you already know quite a lot about the history of Lothar’s divorce.
+You’ll notice that these comments are all quite specific, and probably won’t make much sense unless you already know quite a lot about the history of Lothar II’s divorce (as all right-thinking people should).
 That’s because the strength of the gobbet examination is that it blends assessing precise historical knowledge of the sources with interpretative creativity.
 You can’t bluff your way through them; but it’s not a test of how much you know, it’s a test of how you use that knowledge to make a point based on exactly what’s in front of you.
 If your commentary could apply to *any* extract from the text in question, then it’s probably too generic.
 Good responses tend to pick on the precise wording of the extract to make observations grounded in a wider knowledge; the best can surprise and enlighten even the person who chose the extract in the first place.

 According to legend, gobbets go back to Victorian period civil service exams: that may be so, but they seem to be coming back into fashion.
 In some ways that’s not surprising.
 After all, the contemporary world is all about “discontinuous reading”, it’s all about the fast-paced analysis of screenfuls of text.
 If the gobbet examination didn’t already exist, we’d have to invent it.

-And if gobbets are in this way surprisingly “aligned” with the wider world, they’re also neatly aligned with history as it’s practised today: rigorous but imaginative source analysis is after all at the heart of all rigorous historical writing worth its salt.
-No wonder gobbets are a jewel in the crown of final year examinations (alongside other examination forms such as dissertations): they’re an excellent means of simultaneously assessing – and promoting – both knowledge of a broad range of historical sources and a methodological sophistication in historical interpretation, all with reference to the particular as well as the general.
+And if gobbets are in this way surprisingly “aligned” with the wider world, they’re also neatly aligned with history as it’s practised today: rigorous but imaginative source analysis is after all at the heart of all historical writing worth its salt.
+No wonder gobbets are a jewel in the crown of final year examinations, alongside other assessment forms such as dissertations: they’re an excellent means of simultaneously assessing – and promoting – both knowledge of a broad range of historical sources and a methodological sophistication in historical interpretation, all with reference to the particular as well as the general.
 And isn’t all that still at the heart of what historians actually do?